Ever Wondered Why People Lie & Deceit?

-When a child tells the first lie, it is not considered naughty, but rather to discover, or analysis, how they can manipulate.
+When a child tells the original lie, they do not believe that it is naughty, but analyze, how they can manipulate.
 Almost everybody lies.
-Some call it a “white” lies, as other just “omits the truth” at times, yet they are all lies
+Some call it a “white” lie, as others just “omits the truth” yet they are all lies.

-Definitions of lying and deceit (Lying VS Deception)
+Definitions of liar and deceit (Lying VS Deception)

 "Deceit" - a false statement made with deliberate intent to deceive " – The Free Dictionary.

 The Liar in You (Pathological Liar)

-Therefore, walking away from a pathological liar means you have nothing to lose.
-A pathological liar is willing to fight to make sure they maintain your trust.
+Therefore, walking away from a pathological liar means you do not have anything to lose.
+A pathological liar will fight to make sure they maintain your trust.
 They struggle to keep an open position with people knowing the intent is that others be taken in.
-Nonetheless, let’s us not forget Sir Walter Scott saying: "Oh, what a tangled web we weave when first we practice deceiving!"
+Let’s not forget Sir Walter Scott saying: “Oh, what a tangled web we weave when first we practice deceiving!”

-However, when we believe a lie, we always find ourselves being deceived instead of walking away from someone who does not deserve our trust.
-But, when reality finally kicks in, there isn't anything quite like the realization that you've been lied to by someone you trusted.
-You will be hurt, but remember a liar is one who lies with the intention that someone else will believe him.
+However, when we believe a lie, we are deceived rather than walk away from someone who's doesn't deserve our trust.
+But, when reality finally kicks in, there isn’t anything like the realization that you’ve been lied to by someone you trusted.
+You will be hurt, but remember a liar is one who lives with the intention that someone else will believe him.

 Lying and Deceit Causes

-There are various reasons why people lie and deceive.
+There are various reasons people lie and deceive.
 Some lie and deceive because they are selfish and want to fool others to make sure things go their way.
 Most lie because they are not responsible for their actions; others lie to hide the truth.

-A personality disorder is a mental illness that interferes with an individual’s thinking patterns.
-They tend to have manipulative and abusive behavior and lack of remorse or regret as they often blame others when conflict arises.
+A personality disorder is a mental illness that interferes with an individual’s thinking pattern.
+They have manipulative and abusive behavior and lack of remorse or regret as they often blame others when conflict arises.

 The big question is, how do we overcome dishonesty and learn how to begin telling the truth?
 Below are different scriptures from the Bible to assist overcome lying and deceit.

 • Leviticus 19:11- “Do not steal.”
 “Do not lie,” ‘Do not deceive one another.
 (NIV)